Recollections of September 11, 2001

 Later my husband relocated to the Pentagon.
 September 11, 2001 was his second week of work.
 After the plane crash friends began calling to see if he was ok and I struggled to remain calm while waiting for news.
 We had not even unpacked our television yet.
 I sat down on the bed and opened my Bible to one of the verses I had studied earlier – Deuteronomy 32:39 “There is no God besides me.
 I put to death and I bring life, I have wounded and I will heal, and no one can deliver out of my hand.”
 As I waited for news I was reminded again of God’s sovereignty, His love, and His promise of provision.
 I was strangely calm.

-My 10 month old daughter and I welcomed him home with open arms that night – and I was reminded to never take for granted something as simple as a husband coming home from work.
+My 10 month old daughter and I welcomed him home with open arms that night, and I hated it when he went back to work the next morning while the Pentagon was still burning.
+“We’re going to war,” he said and I was reminded to never take for granted something as simple as a husband coming home from work.